gobo-eiffel/gobo/example/lexical/eiffel_scanner/Readme.txt

    if necessary.

-2. Choose either `execute' or `benchmark' as the creation procedure of the root class EIFFEL_SCANNER in your Ace file (ISE Eiffel: ise.ace,
+2. Choose either `execute' or `benchmark' as the creation procedure of the root class EIFFEL_SCANNER in your Ace, Xace or ECF file.
-   SmartEiffel: se.ace) or your Xace file (Visual Eiffel: ve.xace).

-3. Use your favorite Eiffel compiler to compile the Eiffel system using the provided Ace file (ISE Eiffel: ise.ace, SmartEiffel: se.ace) or Xace file (Visual Eiffel: ve.xace).
+3. Use your favorite Eiffel compiler to compile the Eiffel system using the provided Ace, Xace or ECF file (e,g, <compiler>.ecf).
 Alternatively you can use 'geant' to launch the compilation:

        geant compile_<compiler>

-   where <compiler> is either 'ise', 've' or 'se'.
+   where <compiler> is either 'ise', 'ge' or 'se'.

 4. Execute the Eiffel scanner using